Colorado State Highway 340

 State Highway 340 (SH 340) is a 13.341 mi long state highway in the U.S. state of Colorado.
 The highway's western end is at U.S. Route 6 (US 6) and US 50 in Fruita, and the eastern end is at the junction of US 50 and I-70 Business (I-70 Bus.) in Grand Junction.
 This highway is mainly used by the residents of Grand Junction's suburb Redlands.

 Route description

 The route begins at a concurrency of US 6 and US 50 in Fruita.
 The route then turns onto cherry Street in Fruita where it junctions with Interstate 70 (I-70).
-The Highway then moves then heads south, passing over the Colorado River, where it heads into The Redlands.
+The Highway then moves then heads south, passing over the Colorado River, where it heads into Redlands.
 There, it traverses the suburban area as Broadway Road, passing the Colorado National Monument on the south side of the highway.
 As SH 340 travels eastward, it enters Downtown Grand Junction, meeting again with the Colorado River and passing over the Riverside Parkway.
 Then, the highway ends at I-70 Bus. and US 50.